awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-authentication.md

 Use the `AWS::CloudFormation::Authentication` resource to specify authentication credentials for files or sources that you specify with the [`AWS::CloudFormation::Init`](aws-resource-init.md) resource\.

 To include authentication information for a file or source that you specify with `AWS::CloudFormation::Init`, use the `uris` property if the source is a URI or the `buckets` property if the source is an Amazon S3 bucket\.
 For more information about files, see [Files](aws-resource-init.md#aws-resource-init-files)\.
-For more information about sources, see [Sources](aws-resource-init.md#aws-resource-init-sources)\.
+For more information about sources, see [SourcesSupported formats](aws-resource-init.md#aws-resource-init-sources)\.

 You can also specify authentication information for files directly in the `AWS::CloudFormation::Init` resource\.
 The files key of the resource contains a property named `authentication`\.
 You can use the `authentication` property to associate authentication information defined in an `AWS::CloudFormation::Authentication` resource directly with a file\.